gmum/toolkit/pytorch_project_template/README.md

 First, this template includes a minimal trainer ``bin/train.py`` that has:

 * A gorgeous training loop (generic training script, checkpointing, callbacks, etc.)
-    - We use Poutyne (only in sec.training_loop).
+    - We use Poutyne (only in src.training_loop).
 Can be swapped for something else.
 * Beautiful config handling
     - We use gin for this
 * Amazing automatic saving of logs and other auxiliary files